VasilyevPS/Data-validator/README.md

 # Data validator
 ## Description
-Data validator is a library with which helps to check the correctness of data.
+Data validator is a library which helps to check the correctness of data.
 It can be used for strings, integer numbers and maps.

 ## How to use